 - 4.4 Derby City Council encourages a voluntary solution in respect of privately owned homes.
-However, the council uses compulsory purchase powers where owners cannot be confirmed; where probate remains unresolved or where known owners refuse to make progress.
+However, the council uses its compulsory purchase powers where appropriate, for example where owners cannot be confirmed; where probate remains unresolved or where known owners refuse to make progress.
 Persuasion towards voluntary progress will continue throughout the compulsory purchase process.
-There is strong demand for all of the properties contained within the report to be brought into use to address housing need across the city. - 4.5 Property 1 renovation has been progressing slowly since 2012.
-A resolution is required to ensure the owner continues to complete the project and bring it into use within a reasonable time.
-Property 2 the owner has failed to engage properly and the property is attracting complaints due to blighting the area.
-Some work is default has been carried out due to the owner's neglect.
-It is believed that a change in ownership will resolve the issues.
-Property 3 representatives of the deceased owner have not dealt with the estate and the property is declining in condition and appearance.
-A notice has been served requiring the land to be tidied but has not been complied with.
+There is strong demand for all of the properties contained within the report to be brought into use to address housing need across the city. - 4.5 Property 1 is a large house, converted to 7 flats.
+Housing Standards Officers have served both improvement notices and a prohibition order due to poor conditions whilst previously tenanted.
+Renovation has been progressing slowly since 2015.
+It is hoped that a resolution will help encourage the owner to complete the project and bring the property into use within a reasonable time but if that is not achieved then change in ownership is considered in the public interest.

+Property 2 - has been empty since Housing Standards Officers served a prohibition order due to poor conditions whilst tenanted.
+The owner has since failed to engage and the property continues to decline.
+It is believed that a change in ownership is required.

+Property 3 - the owner has not engaged at all and the property is declining in condition and appearance.
 A change in ownership is considered in the public interest.
+Property 4 - the owner has reported an intention to convert these properties to city centre flats, however they have continually failed to demonstrate that this intention is serious.
+No plans have been submitted, despite the owner's repeated claims.
+The property is not under renovation and has attracted complaints of blight to the local area.
+It is believed that a change in ownership is in the public interest Property 5 - This is a derelict mixed use site.
+The owner has repeatedly claimed an intention to let and now sell but has repeatedly failed to evidence this.
+The property continues to decline and is an eyesore.
+It is hoped that a resolution to compulsory purchase will help encourage the owner to complete a sale but if that is not achieved then change in ownership is considered in the public interest.

-Property 4 the owner has failed to engage since 2012.
-The property is not under renovation and has attracted complaints of rubbish accumulation, which the owner has failed to address - 4.6 The compulsory purchase proposals are in the public interest, as they will secure the Council's aim to increase housing supply within a reasonable timescale. - 4.7 The Council will initially consider whether any compulsory acquisition is to be added to the Council's housing stock or disposed of.
-These properties will be transferred at values assessed by the District Valuer.
+- 4.6 The compulsory purchase proposals are in the public interest, as they will help meet the Council's aim to increase housing supply within a reasonable timescale. - 4.7 The Council will initially consider whether any compulsory acquisition is to be added to the Council's housing stock or disposed of.
+Where added to the Council's housing stock, the properties will be transferred at values assessed by the District Valuer.
 Where properties are unsuitable for use as council accommodation, they will be sold on the open market; usually by public auction but other methods can be considered.
-Conditions will be included requiring the dwelling to be brought up to standard and re-occupied within twelve months of disposal, or other such reasonable period. - 4.8 The market value as assessed by the District Valuer or as realised by open market sale will be used as the basis for the relevant statutory compensation.
+Conditions will be included requiring the dwelling to be brought up to standard and reoccupied within twelve months of disposal, or other such reasonable period. - 4.8 The market value as assessed by the District Valuer or as realised by open market sale will be used as the basis for the relevant statutory compensation.